Smoke Alarm Beeping But No Smoke?

 Dust or insects clogged in vents.

-Dust, debris, and small insects can obstruct photoelectric smoke alarm vents over time.
+Dust, debris, and small insects can obstruct photoelectric smoke alarm vents over time, which is why following a proper smoke alarm maintenance guide is important.
 To remove blockages, clean vents with compressed air, a small vacuum, and a soft brush.

 High humidity or moisture levels